apocalyptech/ft-explorer/README.md

 Some things which are at least somewhat likely to happen:

+* With the most recent BLCMM data bundled, the app startup (and switching between games) takes a bit longer than I'd really like it to.
+Take a look at some different indexing options to see if we can split that up a bit.
 * See if there's a way to support doing keyboard things like shift-End to select a whole line, etc, without having to disable readonly mode.